generalui/pivotaltracker/README.md

 });
 ```

 Want a particular instance of a thing?
-Use the singular form and provide the identifier:
+Use the singular form and provide an identifier:
 ```
 // GET http://www.pivotaltracker.com/services/v5/projects/123